Thursday, May 9, 2024

 • For most young people, a medical pathway will not be the best way to manage their gender-related distress.

 That was not the only bombshell dropped in recent weeks.
 There is also a long-term Dutch study that tracked 2,772 adolescents into early adulthood (Rawee et al., 2024).
 11 percent had expressed "gender non-contentedness."
 This figure dropped to 4 percent by age 24-26.
 These findings have two implications.
 One is that questioning one's gender is not uncommon during one's adolescence.
-The second is that most adolescents get over adulthood and become gender-conforming.
+The second is that most adolescents get over it by adulthood and become gender-conforming.
 The main takeaway is that these results oppose rushing adolescents into gender-affirming care.

 Why do I find this issue so irksome?
 Because clinical practice was divorced from the clinical evidence base.
 This was a practice allowed to take place for a decade in the United Kingdom without robust data to support the practice.
 In the process, children have been harmed and thousands were complicit in that harm.
 Those who claimed they were helping people with advocacy of such a service were doing nothing of the kind.